-Student activities are provided and supervised by the Dean of Students at each campus.
+Student activities are provided and supervised by the Campus Director.
 All GMC students are encouraged to participate in a variety of co-curricular and extra-curricular activities in an effort to enhance the sense of community, develop responsibility and increase leadership skills.
 Student government, student organizations, student clubs and student publications, in particular, are not only a vital part of the college, but also are an important part of the student's total educational experience.
 Students are advised to choose activities wisely and to balance academic activities with participation in service, religious, athletic, social and recreational pursuits.

-General administrative responsibility for the student services program rests with the Dean of Students and is administered through him/her.
+General administrative responsibility for the student services program rests with the Institutional Dean of Students and is administered through him/her.
 Student activities are sponsored by the Student Activities Committee and Student Government Association.
 Major initiatives in developing organizations and activities appropriate to the educational purposes of the college, as well as implementation of programs, which have been planned, is a shared responsibility of staff, students and faculty.

 The availability of student activities varies by campus.
-For a better understanding of the activities available, contact the Assistant Director/Dean of Students at any campus.
+For a better understanding of the activities available, contact the Campus Director at any campus.